Tanjeem1/User-Authentication-Api/README.md

-# User Authentication API
+# User Authentication API (DRF & jwt)

 ## Overview
 This is a Django Rest APi based user authentication api.
-It alloes to registration, login, change password with jwt authentication and send password change link to user email.
+It allowes to registration, login, change password with jwt authentication and send password change link to user email.
 And reset password through the link send in user mail.

 ## Features
 - Registration
 - Login
 - change password with JWT authentication
-- send password change link to email
+- send password change link to emai
 - password reset through mail
 -